|Title:||Assistant Men's Basketball Coach|

 In 2010-11, Vytas Sulskis averaged a team-best 13.1 points per game and became the 32nd player in school history to score at least 1,000 career points.
-Damian Eargle led the Horizon League with 91 blocked shots and was named to the All-Newcomer Team.
+Eargle led the Horizon League with 91 blocked shots and was named to the All-Newcomer Team.

 Allen and Perry ranked first and second in the league in assist-to-turnover ratio.

 In 2009-10, DeAndre Mays also became the first player since Ryan Patton to record back-to-back 100-assist seasons.
 Mays posted 207 assists in two years.
 Patton accomplished the feat in 2000-01 and 2001-02.

 In 2006-07, the Penguins won 14 games, their most in six years, while finishing in a fourth-place tie in the Horizon League.
 Guard Quin Humphrey became the first player in school history to earn first-team all-conference honors in consecutive years.

 Prior to coming to YSU, he spent two years at Canisius.

 While coaching with the Golden Griffins for Mike MacDonald, he served as the recruiting coordinator, assisted with on-floor coaching, monitored academic progress and scouting.